Recliner: History

 Around 1850, the French introduced a reclining camp bed that could serve as a chair, a bed and a chaise longue.
 It was portable and featured padded arm rests and a steel frame.
 In the late 1800s, many designs were found for motion chairs that were made of wood with a padded seat and back.
 Designs from France and America included a document or book holder.
 The first reclining chair was reportedly owned by Napoleon III.

-Knabush and Shoemaker, two American cousins, are credited with gaining a patent on a wooden recliner.
+Edward Knabusch and Edwin Shoemaker, two American cousins, are credited with gaining a patent on a wooden recliner.
 The design was the same wooden bench recliner found in other designs.
 Issued in 1928, the patent led to the founding of La-Z-Boy.
-In 1930, Knabush and Shoemaker patented an upholstered model with a mechanical movement.
+In 1930, Knabusch and Shoemaker patented an upholstered model with a mechanical movement.